 - 88-99 lbs

 Cane Corsos are a large dog breed.
 This Italian breed was created to be a guardian dog.
-They fall under the larger category of mollosus dogs, also called mollosers.
-Mollosers were given their name from Molossi who was believed to bred giant dogs, like Mastiffs, in Greece.
+They fall under the larger category of molossus dogs, also called Molosers.
+Molosers were given their name from Molossi, who was believed to breed giant dogs, like Mastiffs, in Greece.
 You may also hear a Cane Corso referred to as an Italian Mastiff.

 See all of our expert product reviews.

-These dogs have a short coat that may be different shades of grey, black, fawn, or red.
+These dogs have short coats that may be different shades of grey, black, fawn, or red.
 They are very confident.
 With the right owners, they can be very loving and affectionate toward the people they trust.

 Owning a Cane Corso: 3 Pros and Cons